zerospiel/docs/docs/template-aws.md

 clusters you should setup additional connectivity rules like [VPC peering](https://docs.aws.amazon.com/whitepapers/latest/building-scalable-secure-multi-vpc-network-infrastructure/vpc-peering.html).

+If using the `aws-standalone-cp` template to deploy a hosted cluster, a `t3.large` or larger instance type is recommended, as the `kcm-controller` and other provider controllers will need a large amount of resources to run.

 ## kcm ClusterDeployment manifest

-With all the collected data your `ClusterDeployment` manifest will look similar to this:
+With all the collected data your `ClusterDeployment` manifest will look similar to:

 ```yaml
 apiVersion: k0rdent.mirantis.com/v1alpha1